Do Your Plants Have Anger Issues?

 Plants like palms, Agave and stabby guys like these need to be used judiciously in the landscape, I never recommend these plants be used where kids and pets are an issue.

-Below, there is a plethora of stabby and spikey plants that frankly I’m not a huge fan of in my garden because I’ve had to handle to many of them, though I’ve seen them in beautiful designs that I enjoy.
-I don’t like them in general when dogs and kids are part of the equation, or any place used for public consumption.
+Below, there is a plethora of stabby and spikey plants that frankly I’m not a huge fan of in my garden because I’ve had to handle to many of them.
+I’ve seen them in beautiful designs that I enjoy but I don’t like them in general when dogs and kids are part of the equation.
 If you have a large property and deer and water are an issue, these are a great choice away from foot traffic.